Edit

 Monitor the Kafka cluster

-You can use Azure Monitor logs to analyze logs that are generated by Apache Kafka on HDInsight.
-For more information, see: Analyze logs for Apache Kafka on HDInsight.
+You can use Azure Monitor logs to analyze logs that Apache Kafka on HDInsight generates.
+For more information, see Analyze logs for Apache Kafka on HDInsight.

 Apache Kafka Streams API

-The Kafka Streams API makes it possible to process data in near real-time, and it provides the ability to join and aggregate data.
-There are many more features of the API worth knowing about.
+The Kafka Streams API makes it possible to process data in near real-time and to join and aggregate data.
 For more information, see Introducing Kafka Streams: Stream Processing Made Simple - Confluent.

 The Microsoft and Confluent partnership

 Confluent provides a cloud-native service for Apache Kafka.
 Microsoft and Confluent have a strategic alliance.
-For more information, see:
+For more information, see the following resources:

 Contributors